The Expression of the Emotions in Man and Animals: Psychoanalysis

 In 1905, Arthur Mitchell, a psychiatrist and former deputy to William A.F.
 Browne in the Scottish Lunacy Commission, published About Dreaming, Laughing and Blushing, (dedicated to Dr Joseph Bell), linking some of Darwin's concerns with those of dynamic psychology.
-Psychiatrist John Bowlby extensively references Darwin's ideas in his presentations on attachment theory.
+Psychiatrist and psychoanalyst John Bowlby extensively references Darwin's ideas in his presentations on attachment theory.

 Darwin's impact on psychoanalysis is discussed in detail by Lucille Ritvo in Darwin's Influence on Freud: A Tale of Two Sciences (1990).

 Evolutionary psychology

 William James followed up Darwin's ideas in his What Is An Emotion?
 (1884).
 In the James–Lange theory of emotions, James develops Darwin's emphasis on the physical aspects, including the autonomically mediated, visceral components of emotions.

 In Bodily Changes in Pain, Hunger, Fear and Rage (1915) by Walter Cannon, Cannon introduces the phrase fight-or-flight response, formulating emotions in terms of strategies for interpersonal behaviour and showing how these emotions are amplified in groups or crowds—herd behavior.
 Psychological theories of emotion have also been set out in the Two-factor theory of emotion put forward by Schachter and Singer, the Papez–Maclean hypothesis, and the theory of constructed emotion.

 Theories on somatic factors in personality were elaborated by psychiatrist Ernst Kretschmer; by the neurologist Paul Schilder, with his notion of body image in The Image and Appearance of the Human Body (1950); and in the concepts of somatotypology proposed by William Herbert Sheldon in the 1940s—now largely discredited.
 Zoologist Desmond Morris further explored the biological aspects of human emotions in his extensively illustrated scientific book Manwatching (1978), and recent research has confirmed that while cultural factors are critical to determining gestures, genetic factors are crucial to the formation of facial expressions.